 Download & Other Tools

-- Definition: Percentage of all public school students tested in grades 3-11 who completed the Mathematics California Assessment of Student Performance and Progress (CAASPP) test with a score of Standard Met or Exceeded, by socioeconomic status (e.g., 21% of economically disadvantaged students in California scored at or above their grade-level standard in 2015).
+- Definition: Percentage of all public school students tested who completed the California Assessment of Student Performance and Progress (CAASPP) mathematics test with a score of Standard Met or Above, by socioeconomic status (e.g., in 2016, 24% of economically disadvantaged students in California scored at or above their grade-level standard).

-- Footnote: The year presented is the year in which the test was administered.
-Students are considered "economically disadvantaged" if they are eligible for the free/reduced price lunch program or if neither parent graduated from high school.
-For an explanation of the standards, by grade, see the CAASPP website.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 estimated students with scores meeting or exceeding the standard.
+- Footnote: Students are tested in grades 3, 4, 5, 6, 7, 8, and 11.
+The year presented is the year in which the test was administered.
+Students are considered economically disadvantaged if they are eligible for free or reduced price school meals, or if neither parent graduated from high school.
+For an explanation of the mathematics standards, by grade, see the CAASPP website.
+The abbreviation S refers to data that have been suppressed because there were fewer than 20 estimated students with scores meeting or exceeding the standard.
 N/A means that data are not available.

 - Measures of Math Proficiency on Kidsdata.org